hackclub/assemble/the-budget/bank.md

 For teenagers, money is tough.
 The banking system is a convoluted mess and getting legal status can take months.
 That's why we used [Hack Club Bank](https://hackclub.com/bank) to run Assemble.
 Bank, which was built by Hack Club, enabled us to do the following with just 30 minutes of setup:

 - Issue debit cards (both virtual & physical) to each member of our team.
-We used these debit cards to spent money!
+We used these debit cards to spend money!
 - Send ACH transfers.
-We used these reimburse attendees with [a travel stipend](/the-attendees/stipends) for their flights.
+We used these to reimburse attendees with [a travel stipend](/the-attendees/stipends) for their flights.
 - Open source our finances at [bank.hackclub.com/assemble](https://bank.hackclub.com/assemble).
 - Send emails to our attendees using Bank's instance of [Sendy](https://sendy.co).
 - Generate [legal waivers for attendees](/further-reading/waiver.pdf).